jelikaer/IBAN-validation-ui/README.md

-# IBAN VALIDATION REST API UI
+# IBAN VALIDATION web user interface
 This is User Interface made for REST API with goal to validate International Bank Account Number (IBAN).
 Validation process is made according to instruction from [Wikipedia](https://en.wikipedia.org/wiki/International_Bank_Account_Number#Algorithms).
 This project consists only of frontend part.
 Backend written for this API locates at `https://github.com/jelikaer/IBAN-validation.git`.